grafana/plugin-tools/docusaurus/docs/create-a-plugin/extend-a-plugin/fetch-data-from-frontend.md

   baseUrl: string;
   constructor(instanceSettings: DataSourceInstanceSettings) {
     super(instanceSettings);
-    // notice we are storing the url from the instanceSettings this.baseUrl = instanceSettings.url!;
+    // notice we are storing the URL from the instanceSettings this.baseUrl = instanceSettings.url!;
   }